Become a Better Sales Manager

 Your Success Depends Upon the Success of Your Team

-As a sales manager, you are now in an important leadership role in charge of leading a sales team.
+As a sales manager, you are now in an important leadership role in charge of building and leading an effective sales team.
 The only way you can be successful is if your sales team is successful.
 To become a better sales manager, you must leverage the strengths of each individual salesperson in a way that makes the team thrive by:

 Lead Situationally, Not How You Like to Be Led

 Too many salespeople move into a management role mistakenly thinking they must lead every person the way they themselves would like to be led.
 In reality the situational leadership experts have it right, and nothing could be further from the truth.